cloudmesh/cloudmesh-slurm/cloudmesh/slurm/README.md

 than 45 minutes and are likely simply building from source.

+Once the script ends, there is an expected error saying that the Pis cannot be pinged.
+You can check if SLURM is installed by issuing on the manager:

+`srun --nodes=3 hostname`

+and replacing the `--nodes`
+parameter with the number
+of workers.

 ## Method 2 - Install on Manager

 This method involves the user